alanesq/CameraWifiMotion/readme.txt

 people are finding this project of interest/use etc.

-If you want to quickly get this sketch installed on your ESP32-cam without messing about installing libraries etc. you can use
-OTA as follows:
-In the Arduino IDE under TOOLS/BOARD select "ESP32 Dev Module" and select TOOLS/PSRAM/ENABLED Select FILES/EXAMPLES/WEBSERVER/WEBUPDATE
-Enter your wifi SSID/password details and upload the sketch to your ESP32-cam module You can now go to the main web page of your ESP32 and upload the .bin file for this sketch

 It stores the last 10 images captured in the onboard Spiffs memory and these can be viewed on the web page this device generates.
 If you install a sd card it will store all captured images on it along with a text file with the date and time the image was captured.
 It has the ability to capture images at a higher resolution but will not be able to store 10 images